 Access to Business Financing

 At the early stage of your business, you might not feel the need to apply for any type of financing – you might even try to avoid debts as much as possible.
 However, as the business grows bigger and more projects come in, you will find yourself looking for additional sources of funding.
-Whether you apply from a formal institution like banks or online lending companies who offer non-collateral financing like First Circle, the first thing they would ask for are your business permits.
+Whether you apply from a formal institution like banks or online lending companies like First Circle, the first thing they would ask for are your business permits.
 It does not only prove your legitimacy as a business, but also gives the creditor the confidence that they are only lending to good businesses.

 Now that you have decided to register for a Mayor’s permit, here are the simple steps you can follow to make your registration painless and hassle-free.